The Liquidity Cycle Explained Simply

 How Does The Liquidity Cycle Work?

-The liquidity cycle works through alternating phases of expansion and contraction.
+The liquidity cycle works through alternating phases of liquidity expansion and liquidity contraction.

 During the expansion phase, low interest rates and easy access to credit encourage more borrowing which drives the economy to grow.
 This increases asset prices and creates a positive feedback loop.
 Eventually imbalances arise which lead to the start of the contraction phase.